 Hear from some of our staff and volunteers who have been at airports around the country, welcoming Afghan families to the UK

 Clothing, colouring books and a warm welcome at arrivals.
-These are just a few of the things our staff and volunteers have been providing at airports around the country over the past few days.
+These are just a few of the things our staff and volunteers have been providing at airports around the country.

 Our staff and volunteers have been welcoming them to the country, providing a kind ear and emotional support, as well as basic essentials like warm clothing, baby items and toothbrushes.